M66B/FairEmail/docs/FAQ-es-rES.md

 *PGP*

-You'll need to install and configure [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/) first.
-FairEmail was tested with OpenKeychain version 5.4.
+Necesitará instalar y configurar [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/) primero.
+FairEmail ha sido probado con OpenKeychain versión 5.4.
 Later versions will most likely be compatible, but earlier versions might not be.

 **Important**: the OpenKeychain app is known to (silently) crash when the calling app (FairEmail) is not authorized yet and is getting an existing public key.
-You can workaround this by trying to send a signed/encrypted message to a sender with an unknown public key.
+Puede solucionar esto tratando de enviar un mensaje firmado/cifrado al remitente con una clave pública desconocida.

-**Important**: if the OpenKeychain app cannot find a key (anymore), you might need to reset a previously selected key.
-This can be done by long pressing an identity in the list of identities (Setup, step 2, Manage).
+**Importante**: si la aplicación OpenKeychain (ya) no puede encontrar una clave, puede que necesite restablecer una clave seleccionada previamente.
+Esto puede hacerse al mantener pulsada una identidad en la lista de identidades (Configuración, paso 2, Administrar).

 **Important**: to let apps like FairEmail reliably connect to the OpenKeychain service to encrypt/decrypt messages, it might be necessary to disable battery optimizations for the OpenKeychain app.

 **Important**: the OpenKeychain app reportedly needs contacts permission to work correctly.

 **Important**: on some Android versions / devices it is necessary to enable *Show popups while running in background* in the additional permissions of the Android app settings of the OpenKeychain app.
-Without this permission the draft will be saved, but the OpenKeychain popup to confirm/select might not appear.
+Sin este permiso el borrador se guardará, pero la ventana emergente de OpenKeychain para confirmar/seleccionar puede que no aparezca.

 FairEmail will send the [Autocrypt](https://autocrypt.org/) header for use by other email clients, but only for signed and encrypted messages because too many email servers have problems with the often long Autocrypt header.
 Note that the most secure way to start an encrypted email exchange is by sending signed messages first.
 Received Autocrypt headers will be sent to the OpenKeychain app for storage on verifying a signature or decrypting a message.